 Our rationale for focusing attention on the US-dollar denominated GCC sukuk market rather than the global sukuk market is that there is little research in this area, yet the region continues to lead other regions in issuance of US-dollar denominated sukuk.
 At year-end 2019, the GCC region represented 69% of the total \$28.6 billion of sukuk issued.
-Supranational banks, such as the Islamic Development Bank or the International Islamic Liquidity Management Corporation (IILM), represent 13% of issuance, and Turkey follows at 8%.
+Supranational banks represent 13% of issuance, and Turkey follows at 8%.
+At year-end 2018, US-dollar denominated sukuk represented 25.4%1 of total sukuk issuance, estimated to be valued at \$490.7 billion.2